newcastle-biostatistics/newcastle-biostatistics/content/courses/admtp/demo.md

 Q: I'm not a statistician, will I benefit from the course?

 A: The course is predominantly aimed at applied statisticians, but we've had non-statisticians do the course in the past and had feedback that they benefited from a good amount of the content!
 There'll be a couple of lectures that may be more difficult but if you don't mind some Greek letters and integral symbols, you should be okay.

+### Quotes from 2022 participants

+"This course was excellent, excellent materials and excellent teaching delivery."

+"The practicals were great and easy to follow"

+"The course is an ideal introduction to adaptive designs and related issues in clinical trials.
+I would recommend anyone looking to work in the area to take it."